ybootin/mamejs/README.md

 Then go to the `mamejs` folder, and you can start build your first emulator.
 For example, you can build Capcom cps1 emulator for running Street Fighters 2 and others super cool games :

-    ./mame-compiler.sh cps1

-First build will take a long time, because it will fetch docker image `ybootin/mamejs-compiler` from docker hub.
-When everything is finished, it should have build 3 files in the `dist/` folder

-    cps1.js     --> the main emulator, uncompressed
-    cps1.js.gz  --> the emulator gzip
-    cps1.json   --> json Array containing drivers list of the build

-You can also build an emulator with multiple drivers.
-For example, you can build MAME with cps1, cps2 and system16

     ./mame-compiler.sh cps1,cps2,segas16a,segas16b

-will build

-    mame.js
-    mame.js.gz
-    mame.json

-You can specified the build name as a second argument

-    ./mame-compiler.sh cps1,cps2,segas16a,segas16b multi

-will build

-    multi.js
-    multi.js.gz
-    multi.json
+First build will take a long time, due to the fetch of the docker image `ybootin/mamejs-compiler` from docker hub.
+When everything is finished, it should have build 2 files :

+    dist/mame.js     --> the main emulator, uncompressed
+    dist/mame.js.gz  --> the emulator gzip

 Now you can use the mame emulator with the mamejs app !

 ### Testing your emulator